bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 server version among other things.

 Try to access the ``<dns/ip of your exposed mongodb service endpoint>:27017`` on your browser.
-You must receive a message from MongoDB stating that it doesn't allow HTTP connections to the port anymore.
+If your IP is in the whitelist, you will receive a message from the MongoDB instance stating that it doesn't allow HTTP connections to the port anymore.
+If your IP is not in the whitelist, your access will be blocked and you will not see any response from the MongoDB instance.